Why fast before surgery?

 Summary

 Breast milk is digested more quickly than formula which allows for shorter recommended fasting times for the breastfed baby prior to having an anaesthetic.
-Most organisations recommend the fasting period should be four hours.
+Newer guidelines recommend the fasting period for breast milk should be three hours.
 Discuss the safest fasting time for your baby with your baby’s health professionals.